 Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

-If you are a new shrimp keeper or keeping shrimps for a long time, then at some point you definitely wanted to know the gender of your shrimp.
+If you are a new shrimp keeper or have been keeping shrimp for a long time, then at some point, you will probably want to know the gender of your shrimp.
 The curiosity is quite understandable.
 However, cherry shrimps are so small that it can be quite difficult to determine their gender.
-So, I decided to do some extensive research and find out the most reliable ways for sexing cherry shrimps.
+So, I decided to do some extensive research and find out the most reliable ways of sexing cherry shrimps.

 If the cherry shrimp has a light color, then the saddle is the most reliable way to identify the gender.
 If the shrimp has a dark-colored body, size and color intensity will be the easiest way to identify the gender.

-I have identified and explained 7 ways to differentiate the gender of cherry shrimps in this article.
-All these ways are applicable to most other types of pet shrimps.
+In this article, I have identified and explained 7 ways to differentiate the gender of cherry shrimp.
+All these ways apply to most other types of pet shrimp.

-Do remember that some of the ways can be quite difficult and suitable for experienced shrimp keepers only.
+Remember that some of the ways can be quite difficult and suitable only for experienced shrimp keepers.
 Also, not all the ways are equally reliable.
-So, you should check and match at least 3-4 ways before confirming the gender of the shrimp.
+So, you should check and match at least 3-4 ways before confirming the shrimp’s gender.

 Cherry Shrimp Gender Identification Infographic